 Leticia Bajuyo creates, lives, and teaches in southern Indiana where she is a Professor of Art at Hanover College.
 After earning a BFA in 1998 from the University of Notre Dame and an MFA in 2001 from the University of Tennessee, Knoxville, she moved to Hanover College to join the Art and Art History Department.

-A 2012 Indiana Arts Commission Individual Artist Program Grant recipient, Bajuyo is currently exhibiting at the Snite Museum of Art, Notre Dame, Indiana and FirstBuild, Louisville, Kentucky.
-Bajuyo has had recent solo exhibitions at New Harmony Gallery of Contemporary Art, New Harmony, Indiana; at Living Arts in Tulsa, Oklahoma; Gallery, H100, Eastfield College, Dallas, Texas; and at Women & Their Work Gallery, Austin, Texas.
-Recent group exhibitions include Space Landscape at HEREart, New York City, New York; Biennial 27 at the South Bend Museum of Art, Indiana; and The 7 Borders at the Kentucky Museum of Art and Craft, Louisville, Kentucky.
+A 2012 Indiana Arts Commission Individual Artist Program Grant recipient and 2012 Visual Artists Network Exhibition residency and grant recipient, Bajuyo has had recent solo exhibitions at the New Harmony Gallery of Contemporary Art, New Harmony, Indiana; at Living Arts in Tulsa, Oklahoma; at Gallery H100, Eastfield College, Dallas, Texas; and at Women & Their Work Gallery, Austin, Texas.
+Recent group exhibitions include Space Landscape, HEREart Gallery, New York, New: Biennial 27 at the South Bend Museum of Art, Indiana; and The 7 Borders at the Kentucky Museum of Art and Craft, Louisville, Kentucky.
 Upcoming projects include installing a permanent, site-specific, suspended sculpture for the South Bend Museum of Art and participating in a group exhibition titled Transmission at the Blue Star Contemporary Art Museum in San Antonio, Texas, and traveling to Baku, Azerbaijan to exhibit in Tamiz Shahar JSC exhibition titled From Waste to Art.